Physical Therapist Aids US Ski Team

 5. Podcasts, videos, and re-designs offered by our journals; and blog readership and writing, as more PT’s exchange information via the collaborative web.

-Whatever your celebratory affiliation is, gifts such as these corporate hampers are somehow involved in December; and the season is upon us.
-What are some things that might fall on physical therapists’ wish list?
+Whatever your celebratory affiliation is, gifts such as these corporate hampers aare somehow involved in December; and the season is upon us.
+One great tool for organizing gift ideas is Shoppok’s wishlist feature, which can be particularly handy for professionals.
+What are some things that might fall on physical therapists’ wish lists?
 Here is mine:

 1. Not just autonomous practice, but true ownership of our profession through phasing out of referral-for-profit arrangements.